 Do you have a spare ten minutes?
-Good, then promote your books.
+Good, so promote your books for free.

 We all have a spare ten minutes somewhere in our busy days.
 Maybe waiting for a bus or train, waiting for a meeting, waiting to pick up the kids from school or waiting for the dentist or doctor.